Mechanism for Nodal Topological Superconductivity on PtBi$_2$ Surface: Superconductivity

 At the same time, our results in Fig.~\ref{fig:PD} indicate that if we can better screen the Coulomb interaction on the surface, we should expect the gap to become nodeless and $T_c$ to increase.
 Coulomb engineering \cite{Steinke2020CoulombEngineering, vanLoon2023CoulombEngineering, Veld2023Plasmon, Rosner2018Plasmon, Veld2025Plasmon} is possible by placing another material close to the surface of our Weyl semimetal to act as a dielectric environment.
 Alternatively, doping the material to tune the bulk and surface DOS \cite{Kuibarov2025SepHighTc, Rosner2018Plasmon} could affect the screening of the Coulomb interaction.

-In the effective model, we tune the strength of SOC to mimic the small bandwidth of the surface states in PtBi$_2$.
-We choose $\chi_{1} > \chi_0$ to specifically enhance the out-of-plane type EPC.
-That choice is not crucial for our results \cite{Suppl}.
-We also ensure low energy of the optical phonon modes at $\boldsymbol{q} = 0$.
+We ensure low energy of the optical phonon modes at $\boldsymbol{q} = 0$.
 The interpretation of this parameter choice is that the bulk modes have a weak dispersion along $q_z$ for $q_x = q_y = 0$.
-These modes are two transverse and one longitudinal mode dispersing in the $z$-direction.
-Hence, the layers only move relative to each other while all ions in a layer move equally.
-Given the van der Waals coupling between the trilayers in PtBi$_2$ \cite{Veyrat2023ExpWeyl2DSC} it is reasonable that these modes cost little energy to excite compared to modes where ions within layers move relative to each other.
+In these modes the layers only move relative to each other while all ions in a layer move equally.
+Given the van der Waals coupling between the trilayers in PtBi$_2$ \cite{Veyrat2023ExpWeyl2DSC} it is reasonable that these modes cost little energy to excite compared with modes where ions within layers move relative to each other.
+While the electron model and parameter values are chosen to match PtBi$_2$, the physics that we describe in this Letter could also apply to other Weyl semimetals.

-\section{Conclusion.}
+The situation $W \approx \omega_D$ suggests a nonadiabatic regime where Migdal's theorem is not valid \cite{Cappelluti2023nonadiabatic, migdal1958interaction}.
+While the surface state electrons have a comparable bandwidth to the phonons, they have a much larger slope such that Migdal's theorem should still apply \cite{Roy2014Migdal2D, Suppl}.
+We expect that studies of superconductivity beyond the adiabatic limit, including vertex corrections, would give modifications to the prediction of $T_c$ and the nature of the phase transition \cite{Marsiglio2020ElishbergRev, Chubukov2020Eliashberg, Schrodi2020beyondMigdal, Cappelluti2023nonadiabatic, Miserev2025range, Veyrat2023ExpWeyl2DSC} but not to the symmetry of the gap.

+\section{Conclusion}

 The Fermi arc surface states in PtBi$_2$ have a small bandwidth and demonstrate nodal $i$-wave superconductivity in ARPES experiments.
 We show that a phonon-mediated interaction combined with statically screened Coulomb repulsion can explain the nodal pairing.
-This is due to an anisotropic electron-phonon coupling for the surface states in Weyl semimetals, strongest Coulomb repulsion in the center of the Fermi arcs, and a surface state bandwidth that is comparable to the maximum phonon energy.
+This is due to a surface state bandwidth that is comparable to the maximum phonon energy such that Cooper pairing must be longer ranged in real space to avoid the short range Coulomb repulsion.
+Thus, gaps with larger angular momentum are preferred.
+Electron-phonon coupling for topological surface states has a long-ranged component to support such pairing.
 We predict that better screening of Coulomb interactions will lead to nodeless gaps and higher critical temperature.